Supplementary Materials for Teaching About Repair

 Access — Video — 1 hour 25 minutes

-Sponsored by The Maintainers, Mathew Lubari presented an exploration of maintenance, repair and care across countries and global contexts.
+This video of a panel discussion moderated by Mathew Lubari explored maintenance, repair and care across countries and global contexts.
+Sponsored by The Maintainers.

 Moderated by Matthew Lubari